jesuzsh/summer/ethics/terms.rst

 4. **Argument from Authority** - Arguing that if an authority says something, its veracity (trueness) is beyond doubt.
-5. **Balance Fallacy** - The presentation of an issue as being more balanced than th eevidence supports.
+5. **Balance Fallacy** - The presentation of an issue as being more balanced than the evidence supports.
 Ascribing equal value to both sides of an arguments, regardless of evidence or merit.
 Related to "Middle ground" fallacy.
 Two causes of misinformation: Proportionality & Omission
 6. **Begging the Question** - Circular reasoning.